rubnvp/vue-props-validation/README.md

 ## Usage
 You can write validations for object attributes and array elements in the Vue syntax way (without `default`).
 You can also validate any other object or array outside vue props.

+The type can be any native or custom constructor: String, Number, Boolean, Array, Object, Date, Function, Symbol, BigInt...

 ### Objects validation
 ```js
 import {objectValidator} from 'vue-props-validation';